 Section 504 recognizes that not all environments are accessible and requires that provisions be in place to accommodate individuals who wish to access inaccessible environments.

-An example of this accommodation model is the use of extended time on tests: tests taken during the class period have the barrier of limited time that can easily be accommodated by allowing students to take the test with extended time outside of the classroom (usually in an assessment center).
+An example of this accommodation model is the use of extended time on tests: tests taken during the class period have the barrier of limited time that can easily be accommodated by allowing students to take the test with extended time outside of the classroom.
 This kind of barrier is structural in nature because it only exists due to the logistics of room assignments--students can't stay in classrooms past the class period because another class will be taking over the room at that time.

 Section 508 of the Rehabilitation Act requires equal access to information procured, maintained, and presented by the federal government.
 It broadly applies to electronic and information technology (EIT), and is used as a milestone for content accessibility on the web or other electronic spaces, regardless of whether or not it is federal in nature.